tsosi-org/tsosi-app/backend/deployment/README.md

 You can use the deploy.py script to deploy a specific server.
 It expects the target server to have been prepared with by following the **Server preparation** section below.

+The preparation process is basically to install and enable all services used by the application:
+* Nginx - web server
+* Gunicorn - WSGI http server
+* PostgreSQL - Relational database
+* Redis - In-memory datastore
+* Celery - Python automated task queue & scheduler

 ## Server preparation

 * Linux with Python 3.12 installed

 * `deployer` user created for deployment process.
-You must enable ssh login with your SSH key.
+This user will execute all necessary commands on the server to run the Tsosi app, such as updating files and starting services.
+You must enable SSH login with your SSH key.
 The user will need access to the /var/www folder for deployment along with sudo rights for a few service commands.
 You can add the following permissions by running `sudo visudo`:
     ```
     deployer ALL=(ALL:ALL) NOPASSWD: /usr/bin/systemctl restart nginx, /usr/bin/systemctl start nginx, /usr/bin/systemctl stop nginx, /usr/bin/systemctl status nginx
     deployer ALL=(ALL:ALL) NOPASSWD: /usr/bin/systemctl restart tsosi_gunicorn, /usr/bin/systemctl start tsosi_gunicorn, /usr/bin/systemctl stop tsosi_gunicorn, /usr/bin/systemctl status tsosi_gunicorn
+    deployer ALL=(ALL:ALL) NOPASSWD: /usr/bin/systemctl restart redis-server, /usr/bin/systemctl start redis-server, /usr/bin/systemctl stop redis-server, /usr/bin/systemctl status redis-server
+    deployer ALL=(ALL:ALL) NOPASSWD: /usr/bin/systemctl restart tsosi_celery, /usr/bin/systemctl start tsosi_celery, /usr/bin/systemctl stop tsosi_celery, /usr/bin/systemctl status tsosi_celery
     ```

 * Poetry package manager installed: